 Armenia is often called the “cradle of Christianity”.
 And that is no just an accident: Armenians are the first nation in the world to adopt Christianity as a state religion in 301, building and developing their traditions and culture based on Christian morality.
 Armenian land is a kind of sanctuary for almost every believer as here one can find spiritual harmony and understand the mysterious spirit of this great nation which found its own stars through all the thorns, torments, and anguish that befell these long-suffering people, purified and became closer to the God.
 The proof of this are numerous temples, churches, and monasteries from time immemorial, built on inaccessible mountain tops, like indestructible monuments, silently narrating about the unique relationship of God with this holy land.
-In this article, we invite you to read about the sacrament of baptism in Armenia – a country chosen by the God.
+Learn more about the Christian traditions of Armenia by choosing our Christian Tour in Armenia.
+And today in this article, we invite you to read about the sacrament of baptism in Armenia – a country chosen by the God.

 Baptism in Armenia: Traditions and Sacraments

 Modern Armenians are not less religious than their ancestors.
 Baptism, or as they say in the Armenian folk speech “knunk” is an important event in the life of every Armenian, the second birth, through which he becomes a Christian and a true follower of Jesus Christ.
 Through baptism, a person is cleared from the “Adam’s sin” and prays to God for forgiveness.
 The only way to become a Christian is baptizing with faith.
 Baptized people must believe in the Holy Trinity, because, as Jesus said, “Whoever believes and is baptized will be saved; but whoever does not believe will be condemned.”